Tais993/Async-programming/index.md

 It'd be awesome if we somehow, mixed those together in an effective manner?
 Which is where reactive comes in!

+### Benefits

+No async-await mess, the virus doesn't spread throughout your codebase.
+And readability.

 ## Solution 3, (Functional) reactive programming